allplans/.github/profile/README.md

 # Allplans

-Allplans is the world's best schedule management service.
+Allplans is the world's best work schedule management service.

 "Favor action over hesitation, and turn all plans into reality."